 You may have only one loan outstanding at any time.
-The minimum loan amount is \$1,000.
+The minimum loan amount is \$1,000, subject to certain state limitations.
 Your Contract Debt at the effective date of your loan may not exceed the lesser of:

 - 50% of the amount available for withdrawal under this Contract (see WITHDRAWALS Optional Withdrawals Amount Available for Withdrawal), or - \$50,000 less your highest outstanding Contract Debt during the 12-month period immediately preceding the effective date of your loan.